Culture Shock in Japan

-A work week of 70 to 80 hours is not unheard of and the Japanese are very reluctant to take sick days, so it is common to see people still working when they have a severe cold or flu.
+A workweek of 70 to 80 hours isn't unheard of and the Japanese are very reluctant to take sick days.
+So, it's common to see people still working when they have a severe cold or flu.

 Punctuality is also highly valued and the Japanese rarely arrive at meetings or appointments even a minute late.
-It is considered rude and disrespectful to arrive late or unprepared.
+It's considered rude and disrespectful to arrive late or unprepared.

 Saving face in Japan

 The concept of saving face is crucial in Japanese society.
 The Japanese try to avoid confrontation or causing a person any form of embarrassment by putting them on the spot.

 It's considered rude to reject an invite or request in Japan.
 Instead of directly saying no, one should instead say they will consider the invitation or propose an alternative.